MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/supervision-configure-office-365.md

 search.appverid:
 - MET150
 - MOE150
-description: "Configure Communication Supervision in Office 365"
+description: "Configure Communication Supervision for Office 365"
 ---

-# Configure Communication Supervision in Office 365
+# Configure Communication Supervision for Office 365

 > [!IMPORTANT]
 > This guidance applies to configuring communication in an Office 365 subscription.
-If you want to configure Communication Supervision for a Microsoft 365 subscription, see [Configure Communication Supervision for your Microsoft 365 organization (Preview)](configure-supervision-policies.md).
+If you want to configure Communication Supervision for a Microsoft 365 subscription, see [Configure Communication Supervision for Microsoft 365 (Preview)](configure-supervision-policies.md).

 Use Communication Supervision policies to capture employee communications for examination by internal or external reviewers.
 For more information about how supervision policies can help you monitor communications in your organization, see [Communication Supervision policies in Microsoft 365](supervision-policies.md).